AdobeDocs/analytics-platform.en/help/content-analytics/config/configuration.md

 {{release-limited-testing}}

-To configure Content Analytics for your organization, you can either:

-* use the Content Analytics [guided configuration](guided.md).
+To configure Content Analytics for your organization, you use the Content Analytics [guided configuration](guided.md).
 The configuration wizard guides you through all steps required to setup the prerequisites for an automatic configuration of Content Analytics.

-* follow a [manual process](manual.md) to configure Content Analytics.
+## Prerequisites

-Before you configure Content Analytics, ensure you the following requirements are met:
+Before you configure Content Analytics, ensure you the following prerequisites are met:

 * You have allow-listed the User Agent and IP address for the featurization service that is used in Content Analytics.
 The User Agent string is `AdobeFeaturization/1.0`.
 * You have a Customer Journey Analytics Product Administrator role, with the additional permissions to manage connections and to manage data collections.
 The required Experience Platform permissions are: